Utilities Sector

 What companies are in the NZX Utilities sector?

-The NZX Utilities sector primarily consists of electricity generation and distribution companies, including Contact Energy (CEN), Mercury Energy (MCY), Genesis Energy (GNE), Meridian Energy (MEL), and Manawa Energy (formerly Trustpower).
+The NZX Utilities sector primarily consists of electricity generation and distribution companies, including Contact Energy (CEN), Mercury NZ (MCY), Genesis Energy (GNE), Meridian Energy (MEL), and Manawa Energy (formerly Trustpower).
 These companies generate electricity from renewable sources (hydro, geothermal, wind) and retail it to consumers and businesses across New Zealand.

 How do utilities companies make money in New Zealand?